SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 Hootsuite: Best for managing multiple platforms

-Hootsuite is a comprehensive platform enabling post scheduling, analytics tracking, and team collaboration.
-It consolidates social media management across various accounts and networks, trusted by over 18 million users and 800 Fortune 1000 companies.
+Hootsuite is a comprehensive media management platform that enables post-scheduling, analytics tracking, and team collaboration.
+It consolidates social media management across various accounts and networks.
+Trusted by over 18 million users and 800 Fortune 1000 companies it is the top media management platform.

 Buffer: Best on a budget